sebastian-nagel/pywb-wiki/Video-Replay.md

 and allows the client to choose from multiple formats.
 The `vidrw.js` library includes logic to check each available format and pick the best one that is supported by the browser natively (HTML5 replay).
 If no supported format could be found, pywb then loads an included version of FlowPlayer and attempts to play back the video with FlowPlayer.

+When live proxying/recording, the youtube-dl info is created live.

+When replaying from the archive, the youtube-dl info is looked up in the WARC file.
+When using pywb-webrecorder, this happens automatically.
+For legacy videos/videos not recorded via pywb-webrecorder/warcprox, it may be necessary to generate the video info file to map the video container to the actual video.
+This is beyond the scope of this first release.

 ## Recording with live proxy and pywb-webrecorder

 When running with pywb-webrecorder, the live rewrite with proxy mode is used, and the proxy